dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 Notice also that the first time the character “l” is input, the target is “l”, but the second time the target is “o”.
 The RNN therefore cannot rely on the input alone and must use its recurrent connection to keep track of the context to achieve this task.
 At test time, we feed a character into the RNN and get a distribution over what characters are likely to come next.
 We sample from this distribution, and feed it right back in to get the next letter.

+There are different ways we can feed input data to RNN.
+Here is the outline of 3 such methods which can be used as input to RNN.

+1. one-hot encoding inputs and one-hot encoding outputs

+2. using the unique ids of input --> Embedding layer --> Output

+3.

 This is how we train Character RNN.
 Now, let's see what we played with.

 ---